 Side by side paragraphs

-When you need paragraphs of text to appear opposite each other but in such a way that adding text to one paragraph will not affect the placement of other text on the page, use a table in preference to columns.
-To do this, click where the table should appear and choose Insert, Table.
+When you need paragraphs of text to appear opposite each other but in such a way that, when you add text to one paragraph this does not affect the text opposite it on the page, use a table instead of columns.

-(c) 2012, Helen Bradley, All Rights Reserved.
+(c) 2013, Helen Bradley, All Rights Reserved.